 Since joining Savvy Parents Safe Kids, I have appeared on local TV shows and podcasts, spreading the message of prevention education throughout Washington and Idaho.
 Additionally, I helped expand our curriculum and programs to include mini workshops for kids and teens.

-As a parent, I know the importance of keeping children safe and I am excited about my role in sharing the prevention piece and educating families to raise kids who will be safer within our community.
+As a parent, I value the implicit importance of keeping children safe and I am excited about my role in sharing the prevention piece and educating families to raise kids who will be safer within our community.

 About the logo…..